Ramisht of Siraf

-Rāmisht of Sīrāf was a prominent 12th-century Muslim merchant from Siraf in Fars, Iran.
+Rāmisht of Sīrāf was a prominent 12th-century Muslim merchant from Siraf in Bushehr Province, Iran.
 He died in Sha'ban, 534 AH, or March/April 1140 CE.
 One of the wealthiest merchants of his time and place, Rāmisht was known for financing various constructions in and around the sanctuary in Mecca.
 He was a shipowner whose commercial activities spanned the Indian Ocean from Yemen to India.

 Name and ancestry

 A basalt plate near the Bāb al-Wadā' ("gate of farewell") in Mecca, dedicated in Ramadan, 529 AH (June/July 1135) records Rāmisht's full name as Abu'l-Qāsim Rāmisht ibn al-Ḥusayn ibn Shīrawayhi ibn al-Ḥusayn ibn Ja‘far.
 The same form is listed on his tombstone.
 A slightly different version of his name is given by the 14th-century chronicler Taqi al-Din al-Fasi, who refers to him in one passage as "Rāmisht, i.e. the elder Abu'l-Qāsim Ibrāhīm ibn al-Ḥusayn".